Low-Carb Chicken Cordon Bleu

 Low Carb Chicken Cordon Bleu

-The Chicken Cordon Bleu Sauce is optional, especially if you are watching your calories, as the meal looks appetizing, and tastes wonderful without it.
-See What to Serve with Low Carb Chicken Cordon Bleu below for suggested side dishes.
+The Chicken Cordon Bleu Sauce is optional, especially if you are watching your calories.
+The truth is that the meal both looks appetizing and tastes wonderful without it.

 Low Carb Chicken Cordon Bleu Recipe